 Amanda Slugoski, M.A.

 Amanda Slugoski is the owner of Equinox Therapeutic and Consulting Services.
 She has her Master’s Degree in Counselling Psychology with a specialization in Equine-Assisted Mental Health, is a Registered Psychologist with the College of Alberta Psychologists, and is also a member in good standing of the Psychologists Association of Alberta.
-Amanda focuses primarily on addictions counselling, trauma therapy, couples counselling, self-harming behaviors, and anxiety/depression counselling.
-She has specialized training in treating complex trauma and addictions and uses a variety of modalities including those drawn from Eye Movement Desensitization and Reprocessing (EMDR), Cognitive Behavioual Therapy (CBT), Dialectic Behaviour Therapy (DBT), Structural Dissociation Theory, Animal-Assisted Therapy, Polyvagal Theory, Trauma-Informed Stabalization Treatment, and Emotionally Focused Therapy (EFT).
+Amanda focuses primarily on substance abuse, trauma therapy, couples counselling, self-harming behaviors, and anxiety/depression counselling.
+She has specialized training in treating complex trauma and uses a variety of modalities including those drawn from Eye Movement Desensitization and Reprocessing (EMDR), Cognitive Behavioual Therapy (CBT), Dialectic Behaviour Therapy (DBT), Structural Dissociation Theory, Animal-Assisted Therapy, Polyvagal Theory, Trauma-Informed Stabalization Treatment, and Emotionally Focused Therapy (EFT).

 In addition to her work with Equinox Therapeutic, Amanda also owns Horse Powered Solutions, through which she facilitates equine-assisted corporate and personal development workshops in Canada and the United States.
 She also co-founded Arivaca Nature School, located in Arizona, which utilized animal and nature-assisted therapeutic programming to support adults with developmental disabilities up until 2010.